Personal Branding Alert!

 I see the hunger we all have for something different, something that appeals more to the whole of our true nature– call it whole-hearted.
 But it is something that needs to reflect your within and connect to your without and it can be paradoxical and unpredictable at times, but a pleasure to connect YOUR tribe with the real YOU.

 Not just a permanent mark, I also see branding as a bit of a mask.
-We decide how we want to show up in our business and align with our business values…But are they are true values, or what we think we should be confining ourselves to?
+We decide how we want to show up in our business and align with our business values…But are they true values, or what we think we should be confining ourselves to?
 We run the risk of splintering ourselves off from other qualities within us, qualities needed to run a successful business.
-What if we wanted our business brand to strictly appear as soft, gentle and always open….It may feel awkward and ‘off-brand’ if we then have a client who oversteps our boundaries, forcing us to show our firmer side (which, of course, is a healthy response needed to protect our own sacred boundaries).
+What if we wanted our business brand to strictly appear as soft, gentle, and always open….It may feel awkward and ‘off-brand’ if we then have a client who oversteps our boundaries, forcing us to show our firmer side (which, of course, is a healthy response needed to protect our own sacred boundaries).

-Our brand is not about being everything to everyone, so that our tribe cannot recognise us.
+Our brand is not about being everything to everyone so our tribe cannot recognise us.
 I just feel we need to use some discernment when we decide on our Personal Brand and really get to know what we value in our lives and business.
-Understanding ourselves and what makes us tick (and why) a bit better, ensures we are not splintering ourselves off from parts of ourselves that could be useful in our business, or labelling ourselves one way or another.
+Understanding ourselves and what makes us tick (and why) a bit better, ensures we are not splintering ourselves off from parts of ourselves that could be useful in our business, or labeling ourselves one way or another.
 We run the risk of feeling the straight-jacket of our personal brand and wonder why we feel disconnected or exhausted with our online homes, continually reflecting that ‘it does not quite feel like me anymore’.

 Where does that leave us?

-You probably won’t get lots of typical marketing , SEO and branding tips and advice here (despite the business advice I keep hearing on how to present myself as EXPERT).
-I am more about an’ independent soul cafe ‘ approach and its going to be a bit quirky at times, but at least I am showing up, in my true nature, in the way it wishes to express itself at any given time…But I want you to know, that I have your whole-self best interests at heart when I am in service for you…
+You probably won’t get lots of typical marketing, SEO, and branding tips and advice here (despite the business advice I keep hearing on how to present myself as EXPERT).
+I am more about an independent soul cafe ‘ approach and it's going to be a bit quirky at times, but at least I am showing up, in my true nature, in the way it wishes to express itself at any given time…But I want you to know, that I have your whole-self best interests at heart when I am in service for you…

-We need a softer approach to branding so that we can discover that there is a human being at the end of it connecting with other human beings who need a service…Just like me who just happens to have a different set of skills (zone of genius) than you and that I can probably help you out sometimes, as you can me.
+We need a softer approach to branding so that we can discover that there is a human being at the end of it connecting with other human beings who need a service…Just like me who just happens to have a different set of skills (zone of genius) than you and I can probably help you out sometimes, as you can me.
 It is practically impossible to be able to do everything in your business…That would be a recipe for burnout 😉

 To help with a more soulful, softer, true nature branding, I am currently creating resources that will help take you on a different branding journey.
 One I hope you will enjoy and resonate with.
 Watch this space…